-The RCP’s members and fellows are treating more patients than ever before.
+The Royal College of Physician’s (RCP's) members and fellows are treating more patients than ever before.
 It’s vitally important that the NHS workforce receives the investment, support and recognition required for sustainability and to provide the best patient outcomes.

 What we are doing

 The RCP is working with colleagues across the UK to represent the needs of the NHS workforce to a range of stakeholders including ministers, politicians and NHS bodies.